roboogle/gtkmvc3/gtkmvco/docs/manual/mvc.rst

 The implementation is different as the view side cannot see the model part.
-The reasons behind this difference will be explained later, but we can anticipate here that this is due to the relationship between the view and the controller, that is stronger in *gtkmvc* than in the classic *MVC* pattern.
-To a certin extend, in *gtkmvc* the view and the controller parts are separate but could be considered as a unique entity.
+The reasons behind this difference will be explained later, but we can anticipate here that this is due to the relationship between the view and the controller, that is stronger in *gtkmvc3* than in the classic *MVC* pattern.
+To a certin extend, in *gtkmvc3* the view and the controller parts are separate but could be considered as a unique entity.
 However, a view can have multiple controllers (or a single controller decomposed into many sub-controllers for the sake of